Line-Yin/Lyrics-Generator/README.md

 # Lyrics-Generator
-Generate lyrics of pop music using Tensorflow.
+Generate lyrics of pop music using Keras.